Rothschild Investment Corp IL Sells 143 Shares of TE Connectivity Ltd. (NYSE:TEL)

 Rothschild Investment Corp IL decreased its holdings in shares of TE Connectivity Ltd. (NYSE:TEL – Get Rating) by 1.4% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 9,942 shares of the electronics maker’s stock after selling 143 shares during the period.
 Rothschild Investment Corp IL’s holdings in TE Connectivity were worth $1,097,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds have also recently modified their holdings of the business.
-Farmers & Merchants Trust Co of Chambersburg PA boosted its holdings in TE Connectivity by 135.6% in the 2nd quarter.
-Farmers & Merchants Trust Co of Chambersburg PA now owns 238 shares of the electronics maker’s stock worth $27,000 after buying an additional 137 shares during the period.
+A number of other hedge funds have also recently modified their holdings of TEL.
+Farmers & Merchants Trust Co of Chambersburg PA grew its position in shares of TE Connectivity by 135.6% during the 2nd quarter.
+Farmers & Merchants Trust Co of Chambersburg PA now owns 238 shares of the electronics maker’s stock valued at $27,000 after acquiring an additional 137 shares during the period.
 Selective Wealth Management Inc. boosted its holdings in TE Connectivity by 2,580.0% in the 2nd quarter.
 Selective Wealth Management Inc. now owns 268 shares of the electronics maker’s stock worth $30,000 after buying an additional 258 shares during the period.
 Glassman Wealth Services boosted its holdings in TE Connectivity by 67.7% in the 2nd quarter.
 Glassman Wealth Services now owns 270 shares of the electronics maker’s stock worth $31,000 after buying an additional 109 shares during the period.
 Lindbrook Capital LLC boosted its holdings in TE Connectivity by 49.2% in the 2nd quarter.
 Lindbrook Capital LLC now owns 385 shares of the electronics maker’s stock worth $44,000 after buying an additional 127 shares during the period.
 Finally, Allworth Financial LP boosted its holdings in TE Connectivity by 144.2% in the 2nd quarter.
 Allworth Financial LP now owns 403 shares of the electronics maker’s stock worth $46,000 after buying an additional 238 shares during the period.
 Institutional investors own 91.10% of the company’s stock.

 TE Connectivity Stock Up 3.0 %